 “Women are often caregivers for the spouses and partners they outlive,” Nolet said.
 “Women should be looking at long-term care insurance, or understand if they can be self-insured, to protect themselves.”

-“Women being more likely to take time off from their career or work part-time to care for a family member or raise a family significantly limits their income-producing capacity,” said Marianne Rodriguez, director and wealth advisor at Round Table Wealth Management.
+“Women being more likely to take time off from their career or work part-time to care for a family member or raise a family significantly limits their income-producing capacity,” said Marianne Rodriguez, a principal, wealth advisor at Cerity Partners, based out of their New York City office.

 To help ensure this time out of work doesn’t negatively affect their financial future, Rodriguez recommends that women continue to make contributions to their retirement savings during this time.